meetKazuki/discover-food_backend/readMe.md

 # SETUP INSTRUCTION

-- To setup your environmental variable, create a new file called .env
+- You must setup environment variable to run the app, to do that, create a new file `.env`
-  Copy the content of .env_example into .env
+  Copy the content of `.env_example` into `.env`
   Edit the content to suit your needs

 - run `npm install` in the terminal/command line to install all dependencies